hayleyqinn/A-HTML-project/README.md

 # brilliantKitchen
->Bootstrap + HTML5 + CSS3, Compatible with Chrome.There are some interface as follows.
+>Bootstrap + HTML5 + CSS3, Compatible with Chrome, Responsive web design.
+There are some interface as follows.

 > Homepage